Welcome to Buyeo, the center of Baekje culture! It’s where you can find the impressive tradition and beautiful culture!

 The name Geum River was given because the silk-like river surrounds Buyeo, touching every corner.
 It reaches Buyeo and is called Baengma River (16km – Cheonjeongdae in Hoam-ri to Banjowon-ri).
 Following the river are Cheongjeongdae, Nakhwam Rock, Wangheungsa temple site, Gudurae, Subukjeong, and Jaondae.

-Under Baengma River Bridge, canoe and yacht class takes place every year from June to October.
+Under the Baengma River Bridge, canoe and yacht classes occur annually from June to October.

-Canoe and yacht program offers fun, relaxing experience.
+The canoe and yacht program offers a fun, relaxing experience.

 Muryangsa Temple in Mt.
 Mansoo

-It is told that Muryangsa Temple is built by Beomilguksa (810-889) in the late Silla and reconstructed several times later.
-However, the actual year of foundation is unknown.
+It is said that Muryangsa Temple was built by Beomilguksa (810-889) in the late Silla and reconstructed several times later.
+However, the actual year of the foundation is unknown.

-It is also where the genius poet Kim Siseup, who lived in seclusion all his life and criticizing Grand Prince Suyang for killing his cousin Danjong to become a king, spend his later days and passed away.
-Once in Joseon Dynasty, a famous monk Jinmuk stayed.
-During the Japanese Invasion of 1592, all buildings were burnt down, and the hall of Paradise was rebuilt later.
-And the name of Yeongsanjeon (Provincial Cultural Property No. 413) and Myeongbujeon (Provincial Cultural Property No. 389) are not found after the Japanese
+It is also where the genius poet Kim Siseup, who lived in seclusion all his life and criticized Grand Prince Suyang for killing his cousin Danjong to become a king, spent his later days and passed away.
+Once, in the Joseon Dynasty, a famous monk, Jinmuk, stayed.
+During the Japanese Invasion of 1592, all buildings were burnt down, and the Hall of Paradise was rebuilt later.
+Yeongsanjeon (Provincial Cultural Property No. 413) and Myeongbujeon (Provincial Cultural Property No. 389) are not found after the Japanese.

 Only records on Geukrakjeon (Treasure No. 356) are found.
-Danganjiju (Provincial Cultural Property No. 57), Seokdeung (Treasure No. 233) and Seoktap (Treasure No. 185) take the style of early Goryeo, there for it is considered a temple from Goryeo Dynasty.
-There are other artifacts from the temple including Kim Siseup portrait (Treasure No. 1497) and Mireukbul painting in Muryangsa temple (Treasure No. 1265).
+Danganjiju (Provincial Cultural Property No. 57), Seokdeung (Treasure No. 233), and Seoktap (Treasure No. 185) take the style of early Goryeo and are considered a temple from the Goryeo Dynasty.
+Other artifacts from the temple include Kim Siseup’s portrait (Treasure No. 1497) and Mireukbul’s painting in Muryangsa temple (Treasure No. 1265).

 Mt.
 Seongheung Love Tree

 Mt.
-Seongheung Love Tree is a 400-year-old zelkova tree that has been designated as Buyeo-gun Local Relic No. 88.
-Seongheungsan Fortress built during the reign of King Dongseong surrounds the tree.
+Seongheung Love Tree is a 400-year-old zelkova tree designated as Buyeo-gun Local Relic No. 88.
+Seongheungsan Fortress, built during the reign of King Dongseong, surrounds the tree.

 Located in Seongheungsan Fortress (altitude of 240m), this zelkova tree is called the love tree.

-It can be easily identified from afar, thus it acts like a symbol for Mt.
+It can be easily identified from afar.
+Thus, it acts as a symbol for Mt.
 Seongheung.
 It is 22m in height and 125cm in circumference at breast height.
 It is assumed to be about 400 years old.
-Standing by this tree, you can see the entire Imcheon-myeon as well as Nonsan, Ganggyeong, Iksan, and Seocheon at a glance.
+Standing by this tree, you can see the entire Incheon moon and Nonsan, Ganggyeong, Iksan, and Seocheon at a glance.

-It is where several scenes from the drama Seodongyo (2006; Hyeonjae Cho and Boyeong Lee), Korea’s first drama on Baekje history, was shoot.
+It is where several scenes from the drama Seodongyo (2006; Hyeonjae Cho and Boyeong Lee), Korea’s first drama in Baekje history, were shot.
 It is where Jangyi and Princess Seonhwa begin to have feelings for each other.
-It is where Jangyi builds a house for the princess who was thrown out of the place.
-It is where the scene on the relationship between annual ring and climate, and ondol were filmed.
+It is where Jangyi builds a house for the princess thrown out of the place.
+It is where the scene on the relationship between the annual ring and climate and Ondol was filmed.

-The beautiful last scene of KBS drama Great King Sejong (2008) where two characters stand by the big tree was filmed here.
+The beautiful last scene of the KBS drama Great King Sejong (2008), where two characters stand by the big tree, was filmed here.

-The set is a popular filming location for various dramas and films (Gyebaek, Iljimae, Scent of a Woman, Faith, and The Great Seer).
+The set is a famous filming location for dramas and films (Gyebaek, Iljimae, Scent of a Woman, Faith, and The Great Seer).

 Festival